Zest-studi-o/P03-Hangman/README.md

 - To encourage people to play the hangman game.

+- To provide an easy and user-friendly command line game.

 ### User Stories

 #### First-Time Visitor Goals

 - As a first-time visitor, I want to start a new game.
 - As a first-time visitor, I want to see how many attempts I have left when playing.
+- As a first-time visitor, I want to see the words I guessed so far displayed.
+- As a first-time visitor, I want the app to ask me if I want to play again or not when finishing.

 #### Returning Visitor Goals